andrewboring/laughing-umbrella/Data-Catalog.md

 # Laughing Umbrella Data Catalog
-# Sources of data for this project.
+This file is a reference for the data sets used in this project and their upstream sources.

 Format:
 - Data: The name of the data set used in the project.